AnasTarek25/InvoScan_TipsProject/README.md

 * **Deterministic, template-specific parsing** of the Al-Tazaj invoice layout (invoice number, invoice date, and every line item) using regex — instant, with no LLM/GPU call needed for the normal case

 * **Automatic confidence checking** on every parsed row: quantity × unit price is cross-checked against the invoice's stated amount, and any row that's off is flagged `low_confidence` (usually a sign of an OCR misread digit) so it can be manually reviewed

+*  **Editable Pre-Save data** the ability to check the processed data for any mistakes caused by ocr or category mismatch before manually adding to databse (low confidence flag helps identify mistakes faster)

 * **Rule-based product categorization** across built-in categories (Chicken, Beverages, Desserts, Burgers & Sandwiches, Salads & Vegetables, Sauces & Condiments, Coating & Ingredients), with an **LLM fallback** for any item that doesn't match a known keyword

-* **Full LLM extraction fallback** — if the regex parser can't find a single line item at all (e.g. the document isn't the expected template), the LLM extracts the entire invoice instead
+* **Full LLM extraction fallback** — if the regex parser can't find a single line item at all (e.g. the document isn't the expected template), the LLM extracts the entire invoice instead in summary the LLM is used for invoices that aren't Al-Tazaj template

 * **SQLite-backed database viewer** to browse a single stored invoice's line items, or every invoice at once

 * **Cross-invoice aggregation** that sums matching line items (e.g. the same product ordered on more than one invoice) into one combined total per product

-* **Expandable per-item breakdown rows** in the aggregated view — any item summed across more than one invoice is tagged, and expanding it shows exactly which invoice(s) it came from and what each contributed

-* **One-click public deployment** straight from Google Colab via an ngrok tunnel, no separate hosting required
+* **One-click public deployment** straight from Kaggle via an ngrok tunnel, no separate hosting required

 ---